-BOIL: Bring the water back to a boil and add a splash of oil, a pinch of salt & the sweet potato starch noodles.
+BOIL: Bring the water back to a boil and add a splash of oil, a pinch of salt & the sweet potato glass noodles.
 Follow the instructions on the package to give you an idea of cooking time, which will vary according to the size & thickness of the noodles, but will be in the range of 6 – 10 minutes.
 You want to boil them until they are translucent and just cooked through without any hardness in the middle, but not for so long that they get mushy.
 They should be a little chewy with some bounciness to their texture.
 Stir them often and lift them up with tongs to help them from clumping.

 RINSE: Drain the cooked noodles in a colander and then run them under cool water for a minute or so, using your hands to separate them as you rinse.
 Let them sit in the colander to drain but not dry out as you make the salad.